avanzzzi/hypy/README.md

 Look into https://github.com/FreeRDP/FreeRDP for more instructions.

 ## Configuration
-To configure Hypy, change the file 'hypy.conf'
+To configure Hypy, change the file 'hypy.conf'.
+You must have write permissions to the path pointed by cache_file.
+These options can be overriden in the command line if needed.
 ```ini
 [credentials]
 host = <server name in domain>